rust-lang/book/nostarch/chapter17.md

 functionality.
 To see the simplicity of maintaining code that uses the state pattern, try a few of these suggestions:

-Unmatched: ListBullet0

-Unmatched: ListBullet0

-Unmatched: ListBullet0
+* Add a `reject` method that changes the post’s state from `PendingReview` back to `Draft`.
+* Require two calls to `approve` before the state can be changed to `Published`.
+* Allow users to add text content only when a post is in the `Draft` state.
+Hint: have the state object responsible for what might change about the content but not responsible for modifying the `Post`.

 One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we add another state between `PendingReview` and `Published`, such as `Scheduled`, we would have to change the code in `PendingReview` to transition to `Scheduled` instead.
 It would be less work if `PendingReview` didn’t need to change with the addition of a new state, but that would mean switching to another design pattern.